TheMarlboroMan/js-maze/README.md

 #Rationale:

-I just wanted to test class syntax, imports and exports without a transpiler.
-In any case, there are two code branches present: one for EC6 (imports, exports) and one for declaring everything in a single file.
+I just wanted to test class syntax, imports and exports.

 #TODO

-	- Display with a canvas.
+	- Modify the generator a bit, so stretches aren't as long.
+		- Perhaps a counter of successful steps, backtrack when you reach X for at least positions.
+		- Store the tip, just in case.
+		- Once the stack is empty, we should have a count of "visited" of w*h.
+		- If not, take the tip and go again...
+Repeat for all tips.
+	- Fix the non ES6 part... or better, transpile and such.
-	- Add the ability to "play" the maze.
+	- Add bonuses around.
+	- Add scrolling on very large mazes.
+	- Center on smaller mazes.